minamide-group/sst/README.md

 ```
 str.at x idx
 ```
-x is a string variable, idx is a integer value.
+x is a string variable.
+idx is an integer.

 ### String Variable Substring
 ```
 str.substring x begin count
 ```
 ```
 str.substring x begin
 ```
+x is a string variable.
+begin and count are integers.

 ### String Variable Reverse
 ```
 str.reverse x
 ```
+x is a string variable.

 ### String Variable Insertion
 ```
 str.insert x idx str
 ```
+x is a string variable.
+idx is an integer.
+str is a constant string.

 ### String Variable Replacement
 ```
 str.replace x str1 str2
 ```
 ```
 str.replaceall x str1 str2
 ```
+x is a string variable.
+str1 and str2 are constant strings.

 ### String Variable Length
 ```
 str.len x
 ```
+x is a string variable.

 ### String Variable Regular Membership
 ```
 str.in.re x regex
 ```
+x is a string variable.

+regex is a regular expresstion defined as :
 ```
 str.to.re str
 ```
+or :
 ```
 re.++ regex1 regex2
 ```
+or :
 ```
 re.union regex1 regex2
 ```

+or :
 ```
 re.* regex
 ```

 ## Running the test